 How did we calculate this triangle?The calculation of the triangle has two phases.
 The first phase calculates all three sides of the triangle from the input parameters.
 The first phase is different for the different triangles query entered.
 The second phase calculates other triangle characteristics, such as angles, area, perimeter, heights, the center of gravity, circle radii, etc. Some input data also results in two to three correct triangle solutions (e.g., if the specified triangle area and two sides - typically resulting in both acute and obtuse) triangle).

-2. From side b, side c and median ma, we calculate side a:
+2. From the side b, side c, and median ma, we calculate side a:

 a=4.06 b=2.5 c=2